JanssenProject/jans/docs/cedarling/cedarling-jwt-validation.md

 ## JWT Content Validation

 Cedarling also supports validating the contents of a JWT by enforcing the presence of required claims.
-These requirements are defined in the `tokens_metadata` section of the policy store.
+These requirements are defined in the `token_metadata` section of the policy store.

 ### Example